How to Make Pumpkin Puree

 - Chop the flesh into pieces and process/blend until completely smooth.

-If the consistency is not thick enough for you, strain it well through a cheesecloth-lined sieve.
+If the consistency is not thick enough for you, strain it well through a cheesecloth-lined sieve or using a fine mesh strainer.

 Best pumpkins to use?